SolverStoppingJulia/Stopping.jl/README.md

 nlp = ADNLPModel(f,  ones(5))
 ```

-We put it in an NLPModel to use our NLPStopping structure.
-Now we create our State and Stopping object.
+We use our NLPStopping structure by creating our State and Stopping:

 ```
 nlp_at_x = NLPAtX(ones(5))